 If you think there is anything more quintessentially Atlanta than Music Midtown nights spent in Piedmont Park, we're all ears.
-The 2017 lineup hasn't been announced, but one thing is certain: many of the biggest names in entertainment will take Atlanta's favorite summer stage to make 2017’s festival one to remember.
-Last year's lineup included DNCE, Beck, Alabama Shakes and Collegrove (Lil Wayne and 2 Chainz) among many others.
+The 2017 lineup was awesome as usual: Bruno Mars, Mumford & Sons, Wiz Khalifa, Collective Soul and Missio among many others.
 Catch all the Music Midtown updates, photos, video and more here.

 Atlanta Pride Festival

-The 47th annual Atlanta Pride festival will come to Piedmont Park in October, bringing its somehow-still-controversial parade to an end at Piedmont Park's 10th Street and Charles Allen Boulevard entrance.
-The park will have entertainment and activities throughout the weekend, as both Atanta's LGBT community and visitors from around the world descend on the park and the unmistakable rainbow-themed crosswalks of 10th Street.
+The 47th annual Atlanta Pride festival came to Piedmont Park in October 2017, bringing its somehow-still-controversial parade to an end at Piedmont Park's 10th Street and Charles Allen Boulevard entrance.
+The park had entertainment and activities throughout the weekend, as both Atanta's LGBT community and visitors from around the world descended on the park and the unmistakable rainbow-themed crosswalks of 10th Street.
 The Pride Festival began in 1970 and continues today on a mission "to promote unity, visibility and self-esteem among lesbians, gay men, bisexuals and transgender persons."
 Previous entertainers and speakers of note include Coretta Scott King, Rep. John Lewis and Meghan Trainor.

 The future of events at Piedmont Park